 As stated above, many motorcycle accidents stem from a third party’s negligence.
 This negligence may take one of many forms, including but not limited to:

 Any of these dangerous situations could lead to severe injuries, including bone fractures, concussions, neck or back injuries, internal bleeding, and post-traumatic stress disorder.
 Anyone suffering from any of these injuries who believes a third party’s negligence caused their accident could contact a Leesburg motorcycle accident lawyer today to get started on building their case.

 According to Fla.
 Stat. §768.81(2), the state of Florida follows the comparative negligence rule when it comes to personal injuries, which essentially means that a third party’s liability will be reduced in proportion to the amount the accident’s victim was also negligent.
 For instance, if a court finds that a third party was 70 percent negligent in causing a plaintiff’s motorcycle accident while the plaintiff themselves was 30 percent negligent, the number of damages the plaintiff may be entitled to decreases by 30 percent.

-If you were injured in a motorcycle accident and believe it was caused by someone else’s negligence, it could be important that you contact a Leesburg motorcycle accident lawyer as soon as possible.
+If you were injured in a motorcycle accident and believe it was caused by someone else’s negligence, it could be important that you contact a Leesburg motorcycle accident lawyer at Glover Law Firm as soon as possible.
 Under Fla.
 Stat. §95.11(3)(o), the statute of limitations for a personal injury claim is four years, so time may be of the essence in your case.
 Call today to get started.